 Density | Affects mass and thus total heat |

-Engineers must also consider heat losses through insulation, stratification within the tank, and pump efficiency.
+Engineers must also consider heat losses through insulation, stratification within the tank, pump efficiency, and parasitic loads like freeze protection heaters.
 Although not explicitly modeled here, these factors reduce usable energy over time.
-By adjusting the inputs, users can explore how system design impacts discharge duration and risk of shortfall.
+By adjusting the inputs, you can explore how system design impacts discharge duration and risk of shortfall.
+For example, lowering efficiency to 80 % shows how poorly insulated piping or fouled heat exchangers erode output.